 NCD is used as long as the affected lines are ETSI ISDN, and the affected DIA lines are accessible via ISDN lines.
 Incoming calls are diverted back to the ISDN.
 If NCD fails due to network errors, ECF is invoked.
-If ECF cannot be executed, the incoming call is routed to the line's prime extension.
+If ECF cannot be executed, the incoming call is routed to the prime extension for the line.